Associate of Applied Science

 Computer programmers are the unsung heroes in the IT field.
 Every system must run at its optimum performance to deliver information vital to doing business.
 Programmers provide the means to retrieve that data.
 MACC trains programmers in several languages to meet the world's IT needs.
-C#, Java and C++ are the core languages.
+C#, Java, and C++ are the core languages.
 Individuals also learn SQL, a database query language used in database management and more.
 Concepts are delivered to provide maximum transfer of knowledge to other languages.
 Programming graduates are prepared to enter the field as entry-level programmers or transfer to a four-year institution.
-MACC also offers a 32 credit hour certificate and multiple Certificates of Specialization in this field.
+MACC also offers a 32 credit hour certificate in this field.

-Specific classes in the CIT curriculum are industry approved to allow successful students to sit for: A+, Linux +, and Cisco CCENT and CCNA certification.
+Specific classes in the IT curriculum are industry approved to allow successful students to sit for: A+, Linux +, and Cisco CCENT and CCNA certification.

 This academic map is a suggested semester-by-semester schedule of courses based upon the AAS degree requirements as outlined in the academic catalog.
 In order for you to graduate in two years, specific milestones, courses, and other requirements (e.g. prerequisites) must be met in a timely manner.
 To ensure that milestone courses are completed, it is important that you, when possible and appropriate, enroll in any needed developmental coursework during the first semester(s) of enrollment.
 Additionally, enrolling for courses during the summer session is an option and can reduce your regular course load and allow you to stay on track to graduate in two years.
 Finally, keep in mind this map does not substitute for academic advisement.
 If you have questions, see your advisor and refer to the MACC website for current information.

-*Note for all Information Technology AAS degrees and Certificates (32 credit hour and Certificates of Specialization): A grade of "C" or better must be achieved in all required CIT courses (course prefix "CIT") to earn an AAS degree, 32 credit hour certificate, or Certificate of Specialization).
+*Note for all Information Technology AAS degrees and Certificates (32 credit hour and Certificates of Specialization): A grade of "C" or better must be achieved in all required IT courses (course prefix "IT") to earn an AAS degree, 32 credit hour certificate, or Certificate of Specialization).

 |First Semester (Fall)